winitzki/scall/tutorial/programming_dhall.md

 ### Semantic differences

-The main semantic difference is that most primitive types (`Text`, `Double`, `Bytes`, `Date`, etc.) are almost completely opaque to the user.
+The main semantic difference is that most primitive types (`Text`, `Double`, `Bytes`, `Date`, etc.) are completely opaque to the user.
 The user may specify literal values of those types but can do little else with those values.

 - `Bool` values support the boolean algebra operations and can be used in `if` expressions.
 - `Natural` numbers can be added, multiplied, and compared for equality.
 - The types `Natural`, `Integer`, `Double`, `Date`, `Time`, `TimeZone` may be converted to `Text`.
 - `List` values may be concatenated and support some other functions (`List/map`, `List/length` and so on).
 - `Text` strings may be concatenated and support a search/replace operation.

-But Dhall cannot compare them for equality or compute the length of a `Text` string.
-Neither can Dhall compare `Double` or other types with each other.
+Dhall cannot compare `Text` strings for equality or compute the length of a `Text` string.
+Neither can Dhall compare `Double` or the date / time types with each other.
 Comparison functions are only available for `Bool` and `Natural` types.
+(Comparison functions for `Integer` is defined in the standard prelude.)

 All well-typed functions in Dhall are total (not partial).
 A pattern-matching expression will not typecheck unless it handles all parts of the union type being matched.